mathieumack/JSLTSharp/README.md

 :information_source: If you have to test your selector, you can use the online tool https://jsonpath.com/.

-# Samples
-Here are some samples of transformations.
+# Create my own function

+The package can be extended by using your own functions.
+Code your own C# function, and register it on the service collection of your application.
+More details on the Wiki.

+# Documentation : I want more

 Do not hesitate to check unit tests on the solution.
 It's a good way to check how transformations are tested.

+Also, to get more samples, go to the [Wiki](https://github.com/mathieumack/JSLTSharp/wiki).

-> In progress.
-Do not hesitate to contribute ;)
+Do not hesitate to contribute.

-## Functions

 # Support / Contribute
 > If you have any questions, problems or suggestions, create an issue or fork the project and create a Pull Request.